-- In 2020, the SEIR was decreased from 4.95 % to 3.90% to reflect the changes to the fiduciary net position's projected year of depletion. - In 2019, the SEIR was increased from 5.16% to 4.95% to reflect the changes to the fiduciary net position's projected year of depletion. - In 2018, the SEIR was increase from 5.12% to 5.16% to reflect changes to the fiduciary net position's projected year of depletion. - In 2017, the SEIR was increased from 4.56% to 5.12% to reflect the changes to the FNP's projected year of depletion. - In 2016, rates of withdrawal, retirement, and mortality were adjusted to more closely reflect actual and anticipated experience.
-In addition, the assumption for price inflation was lowered from 3.00% to 2.75%.
-These assumptions were recommended as part of the experience investigation for the seven-year period ending June 30, 2015. - In 2016, the SEIR was lowered from 6.50% to 4.56% to reflect the changes to the fiduciary net position's projected year of depletion.
+- In 2021, the SEIR was increased from 3.90 percent to 6.50 percent to reflect the changes that the FNP is not projected to be depleted. - In 2020, the SEIR was decreased from 4.95 percent to 3.90 percent to reflect the changes to the fiduciary net position's projected year of depletion. - In 2019, the SEIR was increased from 5.16 percent to 4.95 percent to reflect the changes to the fiduciary net position's projected year of depletion. - In 2018, the SEIR was increase from 5.12 percent to 5.16 percent to reflect changes to the fiduciary net position's projected year of depletion. - In 2017, the SEIR was increased from 4.56 percent to 5.12 percent to reflect the changes to the FNP's projected year of depletion. - In 2016, rates of withdrawal, retirement, and mortality were adjusted to more closely reflect actual and anticipated experience.
+In addition, the assumption for price inflation was lowered from 3.00 percent to 2.75 percent.
+These assumptions were recommended as part of the experience investigation for the seven-year period ending June 30, 2015. - In 2016, the SEIR was lowered from 6.50 percent to 4.56 percent to reflect the changes to the fiduciary net position's projected year of depletion.